lukastribus/hap-issue-trial/.github/ISSUE_TEMPLATE/Feature.md

 Unsubscribe from the list : haproxy+unsubscribe@formilux.org

-Forum and mailing list are better places for questions about haproxy or general suggestions and topics, e.g. usage or documentation questions!
-This issue tracker is mainly for tracking bugs and feature requests directly relating to the development of the software itself, rather than the project.
+Forum and mailing list are correct places for questions about haproxy or general suggestions and topics, e.g. usage or documentation questions!
+This issue tracker is for tracking bugs and feature requests directly relating to the development of the software itself.

 Thanks for understanding, and for contributing to the project!